 About

-Compy is a creative-led film and television production company based in Toronto, founded in 2010 by filmmakers Shasha Nakhai and Rich Williamson.
+Compy is a creative-led production company based in Toronto, founded in 2010 by filmmakers Shasha Nakhai and Rich Williamson.

 Our scripted and unscripted work has taken us to the Hawaiian coastline, the ski slopes of Davos, a Cold War bunker, the engine room of a decaying ship, Philippine sugar mills and the front lines of Nigeria’s energy crisis.